Debt Service Ratios | How To Calculate GDS And TDS

 To estimate your mortgage payment, you must gather some key information.

-First, you must determine the mortgage amount, the purchase price or home valuation less your down payment (or equity in the home) and applicable default insurance if purchased with less than 20% down payment.
+First, you must determine the mortgage amount, the purchase price or home valuation, less your down payment (or equity in the home), and applicable default insurance if the home is purchased with less than 20% down payment.

-Second, you’ll need the interest rate you anticipate paying or have already been offered and the amortization period – the number of years you want to take to pay off the mortgage.
-For insured mortgages, the maximum amortization is capped at 25 years
+Second, you’ll need the interest rate you anticipate paying or have already been offered and the amortization period—the number of years you want to take to pay off the mortgage.
+For insured mortgages, the maximum amortization is 25 years.

 Although there’s a mathematical equation for determining your mortgage payments manually, it’s much easier to let nesto’s Mortgage Payment Calculator do the work for you.